 These programs not only educate, but also empower students and staff to take meaningful action.

 A special thank you to the Irvine Public Schools Foundation for supporting Northwood’s sustainability work.
-With the three-year Innovative Grant we received in 2023, we were able to launch Honors Interdisciplinary Climate Explorations and make many sustainability projects possible.
+With the three-year Innovative Grant received in 2023, Northwood was able to launch Honors Interdisciplinary Climate Explorations and further amplify many sustainability projects.

 Related: